[Rev. 5/4/2013 2:50:05 PM]

 654.165 Use of title; administrative fine.

-PROVISIONS APPLICABLE TO BOTH NURSING FACILITY ADMINISTRATORS AND ADMINISTRATORS OF RESIDENTIAL FACILITIES FOR GROUPS
+PROVISIONS APPLICABLE TO HEALTH SERVICES EXECUTIVES, NURSING FACILITY ADMINISTRATORS AND ADMINISTRATORS OF RESIDENTIAL FACILITIES FOR GROUPS

 654.169 Renewal of license.